Haensel2000/juli/README.md

 * `cd` to the scons directory
 * `sudo python setup.py install`

+NOTE: If you like to use another build system (e.g. if it is part of your IDE) make sure, that you reproduce the settings returned by calling `llvm-config --cxxflags`.
+In particular, when compiling against LLVM, rtti and exceptions should be turned off.

 #### Dependencies

 In order to be able to compile the project, some dependencies need to be installed: